zakariajaadi/WinePredictionMlops/README.md

 # Industrializing ML with MLOps: Wine Quality Pipeline 🍷
 ## 📝 Description

 This **end-to-end** machine learning project serves as a practical guide for deploying ML models with MLOps principles.
-The **primary goal** is to demonstrate how to implement a robust, industrialized machine learning pipeline, rather than achieving state-of-the-art accuracy in wine quality prediction.
+The **primary goal** is to demonstrate the complete journey from a trained model to a production-ready, industrialized pipeline,  rather than achieving state-of-the-art accuracy in wine quality prediction.

 The project spans the entire ML lifecycle from data extraction to model deployment, and monitoring and covers major aspects of MLOps, including :
 * Pipeline automation and orchestration.